 Cocoa Island Beaches, Maldives

-There’s no such thing as ugly beach in the Maldives, but the white, pristine sands and shimmering sapphire waters at Cocoa Island are pure perfection.
+There’s no such thing as an ugly beach in the Maldives, but the white, pristine sands and shimmering sapphire waters at Cocoa Island are pure perfections.

 Ses Illetes, Formentera